-Many people like to use essential oils in their home as natural alternatives for cleaning, home fragrances, as well as in eco-friendly bath products and lotions.
+Many people like to use essential oils in their homes as natural alternatives for cleaning, and home fragrances, as well as in eco-friendly bath products and lotions.
 If you don’t have any of the above conditions, you can use essential oils to help you:

 - Sleep better